frconor-ebook/meditations/_posts/2025-02-10-our-lady-of-lourdes.md

 extended this feast day to the Universal Church.
 Bernadette herself was beatified and canonized by Pope Pius XI in 1925.

-A couple of years previously, in 1854, the Church had defined the dogma, infallibly, the dogma of the Immaculate Conception.
+A couple of years previously, in 1854, the Church had defined as infallible the dogma of the Immaculate Conception.
 Then just four years later, in this very obscure little village which Lourdes is, hidden there in the Pyrenees, a place you\'d pass by at the moment, you\'d blink, you\'d miss it, Our Lady chose to appear to this shepherd girl.